 All sessions will be 45 minutes with question and answer time following the presentations Coffee provided all day

 9:00 am Making an Eastern Bluebird House Workshop – David Uher and Friends

-If you are interested in attracting Eastern Bluebirds to your yard and under 18 years old, this workshop is for you.
-Find out about Bluebirds and make your own Bluebird house for your backyard.
+If you are interested in attracting Eastern Bluebirds to your yard and under 18 years old, this workshop is for you!
+Learn about the world of Bluebirds and make your own Bluebird house for your backyard.
 FREE, but please pre-register by emailing email@example.com and writing “bluebird houses” in the subject line.
 We will contact you.
-Space is limited to 20.
+Space is limited to 10.